 Obtain ABIs on the affected and unaffected limb, though they have variable sensitivity and specificity for arterial injury and do not reliably detect injuries such as intimal flaps or pseudoaneurysms.
 Perform them in all 4 extremities with the patient supine, using the Doppler and a manual blood pressure cuff.
 The ankle systolic pressure is then divided by the greatest systolic pressure from the upper extremities.
 A result of 0.5 to 0.9 indicates injury to a single arterial segment, while a result of <0.5 indicates either severe arterial injury or injury to multiple segments of the artery.

-Plain radiographs of the affected limb are necessary to evaluate for bone ...
+Plain radiographs of the affected limb are necessary to evaluate for bone or ...